Omkar-Gadade/Web-Scrapping-Project-Movies-Dataset-/README.md

 ## Python Libraries Used :-
 1. Beautiful Soup (bs4) - For Parsing HTML Document
-2. Requests - For Grabbbing HTML content from URL
+2. Requests - For Grabbing HTML content from URL
 3. Openpyxl - To create active worksheet from Workbook for exporting the extracted data

 ## Website used:-